swannodette/baduk/_posts/2016-09-25-ayd-round-four.markdown

 The big mistakes for me in this round was approaching the top left on the narrower side (for my potential shape) and then not producing a sensible shape.
 My timing for enclosing the upper right corner was way off.
-Finally, my iron pillar in the lower left was notably of DDK quality by In-seong.
+Finally, my iron pillar in the lower left was pointed out as notably of DDK quality by In-seong.
 I should have just kicked.
 I suspect I'll never make that mistake ever again.

 Happily, In-seong did say the game was *stable*!
 I suspect Season 16 is going to be pretty much entirely focused on pursuing stability and